HonkingGoose/molveno_video_app/README.md

 This app uses the Laravel framework.
 You do not need to have Laravel installed globally.

+## About the docker files:

+**WARNING: Do not use the docker files yet, this is work in progress and needs to be validated and checked!**

+This repo is currently being changed so that we can use Docker.
+However this work is not done yet, **do not use any docker commands on this repo!**

 ## Prerequisites:

 - XAMPP is installed.